tahahasanmasood/AdvSpoofGuard/README.md

 Follow the folder `convert_images` and run `convert_images.ipynb`

 ### Plot t-Distributed Stochastic Neighbor Embedding (t-SNE)
-To plot the t-SNE of all datasets, run `facePAD/TSNE/datasets_TSNE.ipynb`
+To plot the t-SNE for all datasets, run `facePAD/TSNE/datasets_TSNE.ipynb`

+### Plot Computational Complexity
+To plot the computational complexity graph for different models, run `facePAD/computation_complexity/computation_plot.ipynb`

+### GradCAM Analysis
+To visually analyze GradCAM for all datasets, run `facePAD/GradCAM/GradCAM.ipynb`

 ### Demo
 - To demonstrate how to run the Face PAD codes for all datasets, we have provided an example demo code for the Replay_Attack dataset.